xtermjs/xtermjs.org/_docs/guides/vtfeatures.md

  - 4: blink underline
  - 5: steady bar
  - 6: blink bar

+#### Insert Columns
+DECIC inserts `Ps` times blank columns at the cursor position for all lines with the scroll margins, moving content to the right.
+Content at the right margin is lost.
+DECIC has no effect outside the scrolling margins.

 #### Delete Columns
 DECDC deletes `Ps` times columns at the cursor position for all lines with the scroll margins, moving content to the left.
 Blank columns are added at the right margin.